-The Santa Catalina Ranger District governs the Santa Catalina Mountains, commonly referred to as the Catalina Mountains or the Catalinas, on the north and northeast of Tucson, Arizona.
+The Santa Catalina Mountains, commonly referred to as the Catalina Mountains or the Catalinas, on the north and northeast of Tucson, Arizona.
 The mountain range is the most prominent in the Tucson area, with the highest average elevation.
 The highest point in the Catalinas is Mount Lemmon at an elevation of 9,157 feet (2,791 m) above sea level and receives 180 inches (460 cm) of snow annually.
 Due to the surrounding climate and the large elevation difference between the highest and lowest points, the mountain range also boasts several different “biome” types–or ecosystems dominated by certain groups of vegetation, from saguaro cactus to fir- and pine-dominated forests–allowing for a multitude of year-round recreational opportunities.

 Originally known by the Tohono O’odham Nation as Babad Do’ag, the Catalinas were later named in 1697 by Italian Jesuit priest Eusebio Francisco Kino in honor of St. Catherine who was the patron saint of Kino’s oldest sister.
 Mount Lemmon is named after Sara Lemmon, a plant collector and the first white woman to ascend the peak in the 1870s.